• Skip to primary navigation

 Monkeys

-If you really want to feed monkey, seek for the local caretaker, At Sangeh Monkey Forest for example, you can easy find local caretaker who know how to deal with monkeys very well
+If you really want to feed the monkey, seek for the local caretaker, At Sangeh Monkey Forest, for example, you can easily find a local caretaker who knows how to deal with monkeys very well

-Another tips : The popular one is in Ubud, but if you love less crowded one, we highly recommend you go here at Sangeh Monkey Forest.
+Other tips: The popular one is in Ubud, near Ubud Center but if you love less crowded one, we highly recommend you go here at Sangeh Monkey Forest.

-Whether you are planning a trip to Bali long term of short term we have break down the Cost of living for foreigners here
+Whether you are planning a trip to Bali long term or short term we have broken down the Cost of living for foreigners here

 We hope these insights and price points help you truly understand what not to do on one of the most beautiful islands in the world.
-If you want to check out FULL VIDEO GUIDE we have that on out YOUTUBE CHANNEL showing you and in depth guide to all the best and even some of the most unknown local spots!
+If you want to check out FULL VIDEO GUIDE we have that on our YOUTUBE CHANNEL showing you an in-depth guide to all the best and even some of the most unknown local spots!

-IF you are planning a trip make sure to check out our Must know and travel essential Packing list that is completely free!
+If you are planning a Bali trip make sure to check out our Must know and travel essential Packing list that is completely free!
 DOWNLOAD IT HERE

-1. How To Prepare For My Trip To Bali - Divert Living says:
+How To Prepare For My Trip To Bali

 Primary Sidebar